 A new review of the best veterinary technology programs ranks Alfred State as the third best in the United States.
 The analysis is based on the likelihood of success for students who want to put their love of animals to work.

-“We are extremely proud to be included in this listing of the best veterinary technology programs in the country,” said Dr. Phil Schroeder, chair of the Agriculture and Veterinary Technology Department at Alfred State.
+“We are extremely proud to be included in this listing of the best colleges with veterinary technology programs in the country,” said Dr. Phil Schroeder, chair of the Agriculture and Veterinary Technology Department at Alfred State.
 “The fact that we share the top three positions in this list with institutions such as Purdue University and the University of New Hampshire, is a testament to the quality of our program, as are our amazing alumni.”

 TheBestColleges.org explained that they “looked at the most important factors for prospective students, mainly common predictors of future success” to determine the best colleges for becoming a veterinary technician.
 These factors included admissions rate, default rate, retention rate, and graduation rate.
 Students agree that the Alfred State program prepares them for a fulfilling career.